Law of trichotomy: Trichotomy on numbers

 A law of trichotomy on some set X of numbers usually expresses that some tacitly given ordering relation on X is a trichotomous one.
-An example is the law "For arbitrary real numbers x and y, exactly one of x < y, y < x, or x = y applies"; some authors even fix y to be zero, relying on the real number's additive linearly ordered group structure.
-The latter is a group equipped with a trichotomous order.
+An example is the law "For arbitrary real numbers x and y, exactly one of x < y, y < x, or x = y applies".
+(Some authors fix y to be zero, relying on the real number's linearly ordered group structure for addition.

-In classical logic, this axiom of trichotomy holds for ordinary comparison between real numbers and therefore also for comparisons between integers and between rational numbers.
+In classical logic, this axiom of trichotomy holds for ordinary comparisons between real numbers and therefore also for comparisons between integers and between rational numbers.
 The law does not hold in general in intuitionistic logic.

-In Zermelo–Fraenkel set theory and Bernays set theory, the law of trichotomy holds between the cardinal numbers of well-orderable sets even without the axiom of choice.
+In Zermelo–Fraenkel set theory and Bernays set theory, the law of trichotomy holds for the cardinal numbers of well-orderable sets, but not necessarily for all cardinal numbers.
 If the axiom of choice holds, then trichotomy holds between arbitrary cardinal numbers (because they are all well-orderable in that case).